 16. Drink Coffee and Eat Churros at Cocoa Cinnamon, Lakewood

 We can’t write about things to do in Durham, North Carolina without indulging in coffee.

-What began on a bike riding around the streets offering coffee to workers and farmer’s market addicts, has now turned into three popular Downtown cafes, each with their own distinctive Cocoa Cinnamon flavors and offering.
+What began on a bike ride around the streets offering coffee to workers and farmer’s market addicts, has now turned into three popular Downtown cafes, each with its own distinctive Cocoa Cinnamon flavors.

-Just like The Parlour, owners Leon and Areli Barrera de Grodksi are making a large community impact with a living wage guarantee of all staff and by using local and sustainable ingredients.
+Just like The Parlour, owners Leon and Areli Barrera de Grodksi are making a large community impact with a living wage guarantee for all staff and by using local and sustainable ingredients.

 We visited the Lakewood location of Cocoa Cinnamon Cafe, a community chosen for its ethnic diversity and the offerings in this cafe are inspired by classic churrerias and street vendors in Mexico and with subtle allusions to Andalusia, North Africa, and Sicily.